akheron/microposture/README.md

 ## Usage

 - Turn on both the sensor and the display device.
-- The display shows an arrow at button A. Press it.
+- The display shows an arrow pointing at button A. Press A to start calibration, or B to hide/show the arrow.
-- Calibration begins.
-Sit or stand up staight until the display flashes all LEDs once.
-The program has now been calibrated.
+- Sit or stand up straight during calibration.
+The LEDs show a countdown, and when the calibration finishes, all the LEDs flash once.
 - Now sit or stand with the same, good posture.
 The display shows how big a difference your posture has compared to the calibrated reference by drawing a a few dots.
 The more dots there are, the worse your posture is.
-- If your posture crosses a threshold for about 10 seconds, the display starts flashing and you should correct your posture.
+- If your posture crosses a threshold for about 15 seconds (configurable), the display starts flashing and you should correct your posture.
 Once the posture is good again, the flashing stops.
-- If the display starts showing an arrow at button A again, it means that the sensor hasn't sent any measurements for about 10 seconds.
-Check that the sensor has power and start over at calibration.
+- If the display starts showing an arrow pointing at button A again, it means that the display hasn't received any measurements from the sensor for about 30 seconds (configurable).
+Check that the sensor has power and start over at calibration, or increase the sensor transmit power (see below).

+## Configuration

+Both `sensor.py` and `receiver.py` have configuration variables near the top of the file which you can adjust to your liking.

+`sensor.py`:

+* `TX_INTERVAL` (ms): How often to send accelerometer readings
+* `TX_POWER` (0..7): Transmit power

+`receiver.py`

+* `HUNCH_ANGLE_THRESHOLD` (degrees): How many degrees of posture change is allowed
+* `HUNCH_TIMEOUT` (ms): How many milliseconds of bad posture is allowed
+* `SENSOR_TIMEOUT` (ms): How many milliseconds of not receiving measurements to restart from calibration

+Configuration changes take place after re-flashing the corresponding device.

 ## Background

 I've always had a bad posture.
 After reading about the [Upright Go 2], I wanted to build something similar with parts I already have.

+I personally use this system when sitting or standing on my desk, working at my computer.

 ## How it works